rtous/deepquake/README.md

 	git clone https://github.com/rtous/deepquake.git
 	cd deepquake

-WARNING: An "ouput" directory will be created after running some of the programs.
+INFO: An "ouput" directory will be created after running some of the programs.
 This directory will not be part of the repository (is listed within .gitignore).

 In case you don't have pip installed let's install it: